Correlating Measured Sections - White Bluffs, WA

 d.)
 Nodular Loess.
 Red, nodular, sandy loess was deposited in the Ringold basin between lake fillings.
 The loess sometimes grades laterally to fine grained sandstone - an upland to lowland transition?.
 Its distinctive nodular texture is the product of burrowing cicadas (dry upland hillslopes, above the water table).
 Gary Smith noted nodular loess in the Miocene-Pliocene Ellensburg Fm near Naches, WA.
 I recently found cicada-burrowed red silt mapped as "Ellensburg Fm" along Lander Road at Selah, WA and at Houghton Rd in the Rattlesnake Hills.
 So the Ringold contains Pliocene loess and Pliocene cicada (i.e., sagebrush steppe after ~5 Ma).

 e.)
 Pliocene Loess.
 Lots of people have written about the Palouse Loess, which is Pleistocene in age and mostly studied near Pullman, WA.
 No one talks about loess in the Pliocene.
 But it was there.
 It still is.
 Eastern Washington's dust-generating system was operating long before glacial times.
 Pliocene climate was about as close to today's climate as you get and there's no shortage of wind or dust today.
 During the last Ice Age, the supply of fine grained sediment got cranked up to eleven due to the megafloods, which deposited their sediment loads all over south-central Washington.
 Dump a bunch of silt and sand on the landscape and you'll soon find piles of thick loess downwind.
 But a sizeable dust source was present in the Pliocene, too.
 A fluctuating Ringold lake inundated and retreated from wide swaths of desiccated ground, leaving behind plenty of free silt.
 The challenge to geologists today involves preservation.
 Nearly all Pliocene strata in the region is bottomland and basin-fill deposits, which are too wet for loess.
-Upland paleosols - soil intervals between fillings of the Ringold lake - are the exception.
+Upland paleosols - soil intervals between fillings of the Ringold lake (or preserved on ridges elevated above it) - are the exception.
 That's where the loess is.
 That's where geologists should be looking.
 Do Pliocene loess paleosols look any different than their Pleistocene counterparts?
 Whatever the answer, it won't be found in Pullman.

 Here's a PDF of the figure above.
 Please credit me if you redistribute it.